๐ŸงฌBiochemistry

 Why This Matters

-The Krebs cycle isn't just a loop you memorize for an exam—it's the metabolic hub that connects carbohydrate, fat, and protein metabolism into one integrated system.
-You're being tested on your ability to understand how each intermediate serves dual purposes: generating energy carriers (NADH, FADH₂, GTP) while simultaneously feeding into biosynthetic pathways like amino acid synthesis, gluconeogenesis, fatty acid production, and heme biosynthesis.
+The Krebs cycle isn't just a loop you memorize for an exam.
+It's the metabolic hub that connects carbohydrate, fat, and protein metabolism into one integrated system.
+You need to understand how each intermediate serves dual purposes: generating energy carriers (NADH, FADHโ‚‚, GTP) while simultaneously feeding into biosynthetic pathways like amino acid synthesis, gluconeogenesis, fatty acid production, and heme biosynthesis.
 The cycle's intermediates are constantly being siphoned off and replenished, making this a dynamic crossroads rather than a closed loop.

-When exam questions ask about the Krebs cycle, they rarely want you to simply list the intermediates in order.
+Exam questions rarely ask you to simply list the intermediates in order.
 Instead, you'll need to identify where reducing equivalents are generated, which steps release CO2CO_2, and how specific intermediates connect to other metabolic pathways.
-Don't just memorize the sequence—know what each intermediate does and why its position in the cycle matters for cellular metabolism.
+Know what each intermediate does and why its position in the cycle matters for cellular metabolism.

 Entry and Cycle Initiation

-The cycle begins when two-carbon acetyl units enter and condense with four-carbon acceptors.
-This condensation reaction is thermodynamically favorable and essentially irreversible, committing carbons to oxidation.
+The cycle begins when a two-carbon acetyl unit condenses with the four-carbon acceptor oxaloacetate.
+This condensation is thermodynamically favorable and essentially irreversible, committing those carbons to oxidation.

 Citrate